 I got lots of tips about frying puris from my MIL, which I have shared along with the recipe.
 The puris turned out well and tasted really yummy.
 Me and the two moms (birth mom and in-law mom) loved them.
 I kept some dough aside and made puris for Devansh as his evening snack.
 Even he loved them.
 These puris would be super as tiffin food too, can be made ahead of time and carried in the tiffin as they last long.
 You can experiment with different colors using natural ingredients like beet root and keep it as a snack for birthday parties or picnics.

 So far I haven’t used refined flour (maida) while cooking anything for Devansh, and I wasn’t keen to use this time either.
 So I settled for not getting white color in the puris and used wheat flour for all three layers.
 You can serve the puris with curd to get in all the tricolors.
 These puris also taste great with green chutney.
 I hope you like this puri (poori) recipe and your kiddos enjoy the naturally colored puris.

-- Appox.
-4 tbsp steamed (or pressure-cooked) and pureed carrot
+- Approx 4 tbsp steamed and pureed carrot or pressure cooked

 - 5-6 tbsp oil for kneading the dough